ghollisjr/timer/README.txt

 load them.
 The minimal requirements are the ones listed above, so changing the core would be as simple as editing build-gui-core.sh to only load those systems into the core file.

+Controlling the timer:

+1. Keyboard arrow keys to adjust the HMS, Space to start/stop, and Backspace to reset.

+2. Mouse scroll wheel to adjust the HMS, start/stop & reset buttons.